Jump to navigation

 Orientation leaders (OLs) work with all of the incoming students to lead them through our orientation program in small group experiences.
 Some staff may be returning leaders who have led in our program one, two, or even three times previously, and some staff will be first-time OLs.
 Orientation coordinators (OCs) are returning leaders who are selected to help manage the entire orientation program.
 They support orientation leaders throughout the program by facilitating parts of the OL training, and by checking in with leaders each day of the program and offering guidance where needed.
 Orientation coordinators participate in their own training prior to orientation leader training.

 Orientation leaders will receive a stipend of approximately $50 upon completion of May training, and a stipend of approximately $325 upon their successful completion of the orientation program.
 Orientation coordinators, who are required to participate in additional days of training, will receive a stipend of approximately $75 upon completion of May training, and a stipend of approximately $575 upon their successful completion of the orientation program.
-Stipend amounts are based on the number of hours worked at a pay rate of $9/hour.
+Stipend amounts are based on the number of hours worked at a pay rate of $10/hour.
 Specific hours will be determined by the program director.
-All staff are also permitted to move back into campus housing early, where they may move into whatever room they will be living in for the fall semester.
+All staff members are also permitted to move back into campus housing early, where they may move into whatever room they will be living in for the fall semester.
 Staff are also offered meals (breakfast, lunch, dinner) from the start of fall training through the end of orientation.

 Generally between 12 and 14, though some groups will be slightly larger or smaller.

 All orientation groups are led by a pair of co-leaders.
 You have the ability to choose your co-leader from the pool of students whom we hire.
 Once you are offered a position, you will have the ability to indicate whom you want to work with you if you already know.
-For those who do not know who their partner will be, we will have an opportunity for you to meet other unmatched leaders during our May training, at which time you can decide who you want to be your co-leader.
+For those who do not know who their partners will be, we will have an opportunity for you to meet other unmatched leaders during our May training, at which time you can decide who you want to be your co-leader.
 Typically about half of our leaders come to training without already knowing who they want to work with.

 Approximately 29 of the orientation groups are first-year student groups.
 We generally have 3 to 4 groups that are transfer student groups.
 Leaders will have only first-year students in their group unless we specifically ask you to lead a transfer group (which you may accept or decline).
 We will generally ask leaders who were transfer students to Hampshire themselves to lead transfer groups.
 If we do not have enough leaders who were transfers, we will generally let them work with a co-leader who was not a transfer student, but who is willing to work with transfers (and ideally who has been an orientation leader previously).